V-boat: V-4—Argonaut

 The V-4 was a significant boat in that it was the first submarine in the USN to incorporate welding in its construction.
-All submarines prior to V-4 were of all-riveted construction.
+All submarines before V-4 were of all-riveted construction.
 Engineers at Portsmouth Navy Yard, led by Navy welding expert James W. Owens, experimented with welding for the first time during her construction.
-Welding was used in non-critical areas such as the superstructure, piping brackets, and support framing.
+Welding was used in non-critical areas, including the superstructure, piping brackets, and support framing.
 The rest of the V-4s construction, including the pressure hull, was riveted or bolted.
 The rest of the V-class, to some extent, incorporated welding into their construction.

 An over-large, under-powered, and one-of-a-kind submarine, Argonaut was never particularly successful, but stayed in commission all through the 1930s.
 Early in World War II, she was re-engined at Mare Island to increase her main propulsion output to 4800 hp, and additionally received two external stern torpedo tubes and two stern deck stowage tubes.
 Despite having never laid a mine in anger, her mine-laying gear was stripped out at this time to prepare for conversion to a troop-carrying submarine.
 Then, at Pearl Harbor, the conversion was completed.
 In that guise, and accompanied by Nautilus, she participated in the US Marine assault on Japanese-held Makin Atoll by Carlson's Raiders in August 1942.
 In transferring to Brisbane, Australia, late that year, Argonaut was diverted to a war patrol near Bougainville in the northern Solomon Islands, and was lost with all hands on 10 January 1943 after attacking a heavily defended Japanese convoy.